 Starting Jan.
 1, 2022, the U.K. Government will no longer recognize the CE marking for Great Britain market access.
 Products bearing both the CE marking and UKCA marking will be acceptable as long as they comply with the relevant U.K. rules.
 The UKCA marking will need to be used immediately after January 1, 2021, if the product is only marketed in Great Britain and is covered by legislation that requires the UKCA marking and mandatory third-party intervention of a UKCA Approved Body.

-We have the global reach and unmatched expertise to support your market access needs during every step of the Brexit transition.
+We have the global reach and unmatched expertise to support your market access needs.
 We combine trusted testing and certification, global scope and localized knowledge with real-time market expertise to help you reach your target markets.

 - Civil explosives*

 - Personal protective equipment (PPE)